mono/website/docs/gui/responsive-applications.md

 As described on the example, the timeout routine has to return a true or false value.
 Returning true will reset the timeout and invoke the method again, and returning false will prevent further invocations of the timeout routine to be called.

-Look at the documentation for [http:/monodoc/T:GLib.Timeout GLib.Timeout] for more examples and to learn more about timeouts.
+Look at the documentation for [GLib.Timeout](http://docs.go-mono.com/index.aspx?link=T:GLib.Timeout) for more examples and to learn more about timeouts.

 Gtk.Application.Invoke
 ----------------------